Short URL for this page:

 Proofreading

-As almost always, I retyped the text by hand rather than scanning it — not only to minimize errors prior to proofreading, but as an opportunity for me to become intimately familiar with the work, an exercise which I heartily recommend: Qui scribit, bis legit.
+As almost always, I retyped the text by hand rather than scanning it — not only to minimize errors prior to proofreading, but as an opportunity for me to become intimately familiar with the work, an exercise I heartily recommend: Qui scribit, bis legit.
 (Well-meaning attempts to get me to scan text, if successful, would merely turn me into some kind of machine: gambit declined.)

 This transcription has been minutely proofread.
 In the table of contents above, the sections are shown on blue backgrounds, indicating that I believe the text of them to be completely errorfree.
 As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.

 The foreword states that the book was written in something of a hurry; it will come as no surprise then that the printed work was poorly proofread, and is full of inconsistencies in punctuation, hyphenation, and spelling, which I let stand (except in the few cases where they led to actual misunderstandings) — as well as outright typographical or spelling mistakes.
-The errors I could fix, I did, marking the correction each time, when important (or unavoidable because inside a link), with a bullet like this;º and when trivial, with a dotted underscore like this: as elsewhere on my site, glide your cursor over the bullet or the underscored words to read the variant.
+The errors I could fix, I did, marking the correction each time, when important (or unavoidable because inside a link), with a bullet like this;º and when trivial, with a dotted underscore like this: as elsewhere on my site, glide your cursor over the bullet or the underscored words to read what was actually printed.
 Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.

 Most of these typos were of a minor and obvious kind; but I've marked them nonetheless, as a reminder that there must surely be quite a few other errors that I could not catch: numbers, proper nouns.